Chinese Drywall Assessment & Sampling

 Corrosion of other metals present in the home.

-Do You Need an Inspection for Chinese Drywall?
+Do You Need an Assessment for Chinese Drywall?

 To help determine whether a property may have defective or corrosive Chinese drywall installed, the state of Florida has developed a case definition.
 To meet the current definition (12-18-09), follow the guidelines below.